fruits in the bay of plenty orchards

 - Main Threats

-- No significant conservation threats as this is an introduced species.
+- No significant conservation threats as introduced species.
 Pests include passionvine hopper, armoured scale insects and root knot nematode.
-Disease bacterial canker (PSA) has devastated some orchards.
+Disease bacterial canker PSA devastating.

 - Population

-- Kiwifruit is widely cultivated in New Zealand.
-The industry is one of New Zealand's most valuable horticultural exports.
-Originally called Chinese gooseberry, it was rebranded as kiwifruit in the 1950s.
+- Widely cultivated in New Zealand.
+Industry one of most valuable horticultural exports.
+Originally called Chinese gooseberry.
+Rebranded as kiwifruit in 1950s.

 - Conservation Status